levibostian/AndroidBlanky/README.md

 # AndroidBlanky
 Android boilerplate project I use for all the Android apps that I build.
 Clone the repo, edit some configurations, and get off to building your next awesome app!

+This project is *very* opinionated.
+It is not designed for the best practices, common libraries, and design patterns for the general public.
+It's designed for the apps that [I](https://github.com/levibostian/) build.

 iOS developer?
 I have [a boilerplate project for you!](https://github.com/levibostian/iosblanky) Nodejs API developer?
 I have [a boilerplate project for you!](https://github.com/levibostian/expressjsblanky)